farmOS/farmOS/docs/development/module/services.md

 The asset inventory service provides methods that encapsulate the logic for determining an asset's inventory.

+Note that these methods do not perform access checking on any of the assets or logs used to determine inventory.
+It is up to downstream code to ensure access controls are respected.

 **Methods**:

 `getInventory($asset, $measure = '', $units = '')` - Get inventory summaries